Here are 4 simple tips to organize sets of sheets, and pillowcases, to keep your linen closet organized and tidy!

-With the warm sunny weather, I’ve been busy cleaning curtains, cleaning windows, cleaning the kitchen and washing bed linens.
-On a recent rainy day, I decided it was time to do a quick straightening of the linen closet and these 4 easy tips for organizing bed sheets made the task simple to complete.
+With the warm sunny weather, I’ve been busy cleaning blinds, cleaning windows, cleaning the kitchen and washing bed linens.
+On a recent rainy day, I decided it was time to do a quick straightening up of the linen closet, and these 4 easy tips for organizing sheet sets, made the task simple to complete.

-Mark Sheets with Sizes
+Label Sheets with Sizes

-After years of having to refold sheets because someone pulled the wrong size sheets out or the sheets were put away in the wrong area, I finally found the answer.
-I mark the size on the corners of the sheets with a Sharpie.
-Now it’s simple to identify sheets when they’re put away and when they’re taken out to be put on the bed.
-This simple tip is saving me many minutes of needlessly refolding sheets.
+After years of having to re-fold sheets because someone pulled the wrong size sheets out, or the sheets were put away in the wrong area, I finally found the answer.
+I label the size on the corners of the sheets with a Sharpie.
+Now it’s simple to identify sheets when they’re put away, and when they’re taken out, to be put on the bed.
+This simple tip has saved me many minutes of needlessly re-folding sheets.

-Keep Sheet Sets in the Pillow Case
+Keep Sheet Sets in the Pillowcase

-File Sheets Vertically
+Store Sheets Vertically

 I used to stack my sheets on top of each other.
-Since I rotate my sheets sets (you know First In, First Out), I’d have to pick the pile up and put the clean sheets on the bottom of the pile week after week.
+Since I rotate my sets of sheets (you know First In, First Out), I’d have to pick the pile up and put the clean sheets on the bottom of the pile week after week.
 The piles always seemed to fall over, no matter how neatly I stacked them.
 It seems like a small thing, but I’m a busy mom of three and every second I can save is a second I can put to good use elsewhere.

 Keep Different Sized Sheet Sets on Separate Shelves

-I can’t tell you how much of a difference these simple tips have made in keeping our bed sheets neatly organized.
+I can’t tell you how much of a difference these simple tips have made in keeping our bed sheets and pillowcases, neatly organized.
 These tips also make it easy for my family to be independent in making their own beds each week and in putting clean sheets away as part of their weekly chores.

 Be sure to check out more organizing ideas from Susan at Organized 31.